 Do you love honey?
 Are you interested in trying mead?
 Are you looking for a special gift made in Hawai’i?
 If you answered “yes” to any of these questions, then you need to check out Mānoa Honey and Mead’s sweet shop in Wahiawā.

-Located on a tiny side street in Wahiawā, it’s a tiny and bright space that showcases everything from various flavors of honey, honeycombs, and mead.
+Located on a tiny side street in Wahiawā, it’s a small and bright shop that showcases everything from various flavors of honey, honeycombs, and mead.

 Honey is harvested from different parts of O’ahu, which helps to give them their different flavors, as the bees hang out on different plants and flowers.
 Mānoa produces honey flavors such as White Kiawe Creme, Christmas Berry, Macadamia, Pele’s Gold and ‘Ōhi’a Lehua.